yuanfang-chen/yuanfang-chen.github.io/docs/_drafts/2025-11-11-memory-consistency.markdown

 ✅ examples from TMA, UMMA, and GMMA pipelines
 ✅ CUTLASS pipelines explained with proxy rules

-Tell me what you’d like!    `Sadfsda`
+Tell me what you’d like!